Xilinx/XRT/contrib/python-xrt/README.md

-# No more Makefile: XRT.py
+# No more Makefile: XRT.py (Working in progress, will be ready soon)

 > Python binding for XRT APIs